crypto-com/thaler-docs/docs/getting-started/send_your_first_transaction.md

 - Restore the wallet with the default [mnemonics](https://github.com/crypto-com/chain/blob/master/docker/config/devnet/tendermint/mnemonics.txt#L1);
 - Obtain the allocated funds and perform transactions.

-#### Prerequest:
+### Pre-requisites:

-To start using the wallet, we have to configure the environment with the node information:
+To start using the wallet with the client-cli, we have to configure the environment with the node information:

 ```
 $ export CRYPTO_CHAIN_ID=test-chain-y3m1e6-AB